 - Do not drink anything with more than 10 calories per serving as the calories (it will add up quickly).

-DO YOU EAT AND DRINK AT THE SAME TIME?
+5. DO YOU EAT AND DRINK AT THE SAME TIME?

 A golden rule of WLS is to avoid eating and drinking at the same time.
-WLS significantly reduces the size of your stomach, so there is no longer enough “room” for both liquids and solid type foods.
-Most people cannot eat and drink at the same time right after surgery, but over time it becomes easier for some to start drinking while they eat.
+WLS significantly reduces the size of your stomach, so there is no longer enough “room” for both liquids and solid foods.
+Most people cannot eat and drink at the same time right after surgery but, over time, it becomes easier for some to drink while they eat.

 This can lead to overeating as it may stretch out your pouch and wash the food out of your pouch, which leads to getting hungry sooner and eating more frequently.
 If you have found yourself eating and drinking at the same time, get back to separating eating and drinking as you did right after your surgery.
 At Sterling Surgicare, we recommend avoiding drinking 30 minutes before, during and after your meal.

 First of all, you are not alone.
 WLS changes the size of your stomach, but it does not change your emotional attachments to food.
 If you were an emotional eater before WLS, you will be after WLS.

 Use BOT to refresh coping strategies to understand your triggers to emotional eating and manage them with success.
 This program can help you identify the causes of emotional eating and help develop strategies to manage emotional eating.
 Some people benefit from the additional help of a behavioral therapist (psychologist) to help manage these kinds of challenges.

 YOUR WEIGHT LOSS JOURNEY IS A TEAM EFFORT – NOT A SOLO RIDE

 Just call (732) 217-3897 to learn more about fighting back against weight gain after weight loss surgery.
-If you haven’t seen Dr. Adeyeri in a year or more, or you are transitioning from another bariatric surgeon, we recommend you have an office visit with him first, to discuss your past, present and (best of all) future!
+If you haven’t seen Dr. Adeyeri in a year or more, or you are transitioning from another bariatric surgeon, we will prioritize your first appointment to discuss your past, present and (best of all) future!

-Ready, set, welcome to back on track!
+Ready, set, welcome to Back on Track!